nexlanglxm/climate-data-analysis/README.md

 ## File Structure

-- `project.ipynb`: Jupyter notebook containing Python code and markdown cells.
+- `project`: Folder containing Jupyter notebook and many subfolders with relevant data.
 - `readme.md`: This file, providing an overview of the project, its objectives, and the tools used.
 - `.gitignore`: Used to keep the repository tidy, and avoid accidental file upload.